type-challenges/type-challenges/questions/12-medium-chainable-options/README.md

 Chainable options are commonly used in Javascript.
 But when we switch to TypeScript, can you properly type it?

 In this challenge, you need to type an object or a class - whatever you like - to provide two function `option(key, value)` and `get()`.
-In `option`, you can extend the the current config type by the given key and value.
+In `option`, you can extend the current config type by the given key and value.
 We should about to access the final result via `get`.

 For example